vulcandigital/silverstripe-securelinkparser/README.md

 # silverstripe-securelinkparser
 This module provides you with a page and the functionality to redirect viewers to user defined links to:

+> **TL;DR** Will convert "https://google.com" into "https://yourdomain.com/external-links?url=https://google.com"

 ## What's it do?
 * Warns the viewer that they're about to be redirected to external link
 * Give the user the ability to cancel the redirection.
 * If they cancel then provide them with an option to continue to the link anyway in case they changed their mind.
+* Track how many hits an external URL has had from your domain.
+* Prevents potentially breaking SSL due to insecure links

 ## Requirements
 * silverstripe/framework: ^4